sbgisen/hdl_localization/README.md

 All configurable parameters are listed in *launch/hdl_localization.launch* as ros params.
 The estimated pose can be reset using using "2D Pose Estimate" on rviz.
 The parametor *odom_covariance_coefficient* is a coefficient of odom covariance.
-Odom covariance is caluculated from ths fitness score of scan matching
+Odom covariance is caluculated from ths fitness score of scan matching.

 ## Topics
 - ***/odom*** (nav_msgs/Odometry)